 To determine whether the entity has adequate protection against loss for bank balances in excess of the FDIC limit, the auditor should obtain a listing from the state Department of Treasury’s SPDA website application and agree the SPDA information to the entity’s reported balances per the entity’s bank statements.

+Attribute (b) Alternate Procedures:

+Identify the appropriate local government staff with access to the SPDA verification system and perform walkthrough observation with the local government through their established SPDA account access.

+Request local government staff to login to their SPDA account, and through observation, determine whether the entity has properly complied with the state Department of Treasury’s verification process in the SPDA system and confirmed account balances to ensure public funds are being properly reported to the Treasury Board in accordance with the SPDA program.

 Background – SNAP Accounts